Last updated on December 22nd, 2022 at 04:03 pm

 There are many ways to comfort your friend or family members at the time of a loss.
 One way is to help with the funeral arrangements to ensure all the details are taken care of.
 The goal is to reduce the burden on your loved one however you can.
 These are a few of the funeral details you can help arrange:

 - Preparation for the wake or family gathering

 - Finding a layperson, minister, or priest to perform the funeral service

 - Offering to read a scripture or prayer

 - Attending to guests

 More than anything else, your loved one needs a shoulder to cry on.
 Your active presence will be much appreciated.
 Be there to listen and acknowledge your friend’s emotions.

-Even if you’re hundreds or thousands of miles apart, you can still show comfort with phone calls or sending messages through text or instant messaging.
+Even if you’re hundreds or thousands of miles apart, you can still show you care through phone calls or sending messages by text or instant messaging.
 Be sure to follow-up, and stay in touch with someone who’s grieving.
 After the initial outpouring of support, they may need that extra phone call or visit more than ever.

 Provide Meals and Other Basic Necessities

-Helping with basic needs and meals is another way to take care of a grieving loved one.
+Helping with basic needs and meals is another way to comfort a grieving loved one.
 You want to ensure your relative or friend isn’t neglecting their health, safety, and basic needs.
 Here are some helpful ways to provide sustenance to your grieving loved one: